saicumbulam/System-Design/distributed-architecture/design-patterns/design-patterns/serving-patterns/replicated-load-balancer-services.md

 ### Expanding cache layer

-* Varnishhas a throttle module that can be configured to provide throttlingbased on IP address and request path
+* Varnish has a throttle module that can be configured to provide throttling based on IP address and request path
-* Add a third layer to our stateless application pattern,which will be a replicated layer of nginx servers that will handleSSL termination for HTTPS traffic and forward traffic on to ourVarnish cache.
+* Add a third layer to our stateless application pattern,which will be a replicated layer of nginx servers that will handle SSL termination for HTTPS traffic and forward traffic on to our Varnish cache.

 ![picture 5](../../../../.gitbook/assets/ef28fc99a41560c78b890e4203e1c22a50d3fc5081af441b1cb94383678708f6.png)